Financial Accountant

 Examples include recording sales, expenses, and assets

-Q16.
-What is journal entry for bad debts
+Q. What is the journal entry for bad debts?

 The journal entry for bad debts involves debiting the Bad Debts Expense account and crediting the Allowance for Doubtful Accounts or Accounts Receivable account.